-Before the procedure:
+Before the procedure

-For those taking long-acting insulin (e.g. Lantus®, Levemir®) in the morning, reduce the usual dose by 20%.
-For those taking rapid acting insulin (e.g. Novorapid®, Humalog®) with breakfast, omit this before the test.
+For those taking long-acting insulin (e.g. Lantus®, Levemir®) in the morning, reduce dose by 20%.

+For those taking a rapid acting insulin (e.g. Novorapid®, Humalog®) with breakfast, the rapid acting insulin should be omitted.